Skip to content

 1 / 1

 The RSPO Principles and Criteria 2018 contain guidance and requirements on the process to conduct free, prior and informed consent (FPIC).
 Points have therefore been awarded on the basis of the company's commitments under the RSPO New Planting Procedures (NPP) as an RSPO member reporting as a grower.
-The company also reports having an FPIC process, however, limited details are provided.
+The company has also reported limited details on the FPIC process.

 • P